100kilograms/XMR_TASKER/README.md

 #  XMR_TASKER

 *Get supportxmr mining pools stats along with Monero exchange rate and more...*

 ## Description

-This is a task definition for the "Tasker for Android" app that will do two things:
+This is a task definition for the "Tasker for Android" app that will display a popup with the following two things:

-- check supportxmr minins stats such as your current hashrate, pool balance, and network hashrate.
+- supportxmr mining stats such as your current hashrate, pool balance, and network hashrate.
-- show price of Monero and the ration to Ethereum/Bitcoin price
+- show price of Monero and the ratio to Ethereum/Bitcoin price.

 ## Installation